 Lower Falls Wine Company in Newton Lower Falls

 Central Bottle Wine & Provisions in Cambridge

-Favorite Private Wine Tasting: My friend Adam, of Wine Zag, hosts a monthly blind tasting event which is always fun and interesting.
+Favorite Private Wine Tasting: My good friend Adam, of Wine Zag, hosts a monthly blind tasting event which is always fun and interesting.
 A group of 15-18 people are assembled, and we taste through about twelve wines, usually with some type of theme.
 From Champagne to Southern Italian reds, the themes range wide and the wines themselves range in price and style.
 The attendees include wine newcomers and more knowledgeable tasters, but there is a lack of pretension and the casual atmosphere is one of fun and discovery.
 This is the third year in a row this tasting has garnered this honor.

 Favorite Wine Trip, Domestic: This year's TasteCamp was held in the Hudson Valley of New York.
 It was informative and fun, and I discovered plenty of interesting wines and spirits.
 The region is beautiful and it was great to visit this developing wine region, which also possesses a rich and vibrant history.
 TasteCamp always does a good job of showcasing different wine regions, and this year was no different.
 Wines and spirits from this trip have ended up on my Favorite lists.

 Favorite Winery Visit: While in the Hudson Valley region, our visit to the Hudson-Chatham Winery was a major highlight.
 Carlo Devito, owner of the winery, was an excellent host, leading us through a tasting of their wines, giving a tour of their solera, and feeding us lunch, including plenty of sliders.
 We saw Carlo's passion, and also saw the potential of hybrid grapes, such as Baco Noir.
 If you visit this region, you must stop at this winery.